RTXI/rtxi.github.io/_posts/docs/faqs/2014-12-04-can-i-run-rtxi-in-non-real-time.md

 directory and run:

 {% highlight bash %}
-$ sudo ./install-rtxi.sh
+$ sudo ./install_rtxi.sh
 {% endhighlight %}

-You will be prompted to enter your system configuration.
-Select "2" to run in non-real-time (POSIX).
+You will be prompted to enter your system configuration. type "posix" to run in non-real-time (POSIX).

 Running RTXI in non-real-time is useful for debugging purposes mainly, and it